samuel-lucas6/ChaCha20-BLAKE2b/README.md

 ```c#
 salt = Utilities.Increment(salt);
 ```
-4. BLAKE2b-512 is used with the ```nonce``` as the message, the key as the BLAKE2b key, the counter as the salt, and ```Constants.AuthenticationPersonal``` as the personalisation parameter to derive a 64 byte MAC key.
+4. BLAKE2b-512 is used, with the nonce as the message, the key as the key, the counter as the salt, and ```Constants.AuthenticationPersonal``` as the personalisation parameter, to derive a 64 byte MAC key.
 ```c#
 byte[] macKey = GenericHash.HashSaltPersonal(nonce, inputKeyingMaterial, salt, Constants.AuthenticationPersonal, Constants.MacKeyLength);
 ```